Open-EO/openeo.org/documentation/1.0/datacubes.md

 * labels (usually exposed through textual or numerical representations, in the metadata as nominal values and/or extents)
 * reference system / projection
 * resolution / step size
-* unit (either explicitly specified or implicitly given by the reference system)
+* unit for the labels (either explicitly specified or implicitly provided by the reference system)
 * additional information specific to the dimension type (e.g. the geometry types for a dimension containing geometries)

+All these information are usually provided through the datacube metadata.

 Here is an overview of the dimensions contained in our example raster datacube above: